Peter Voško

 Peter Voško (born 17 August 2000) is a Slovak professional footballer who plays as a centre-back or forward for Polish club Podhale Nowy Targ.

 Club career

 Železiarne Podbrezová

 Voško made his professional debut for Železiarne Podbrezová against Spartak Trnava on 3 November 2018.
 He came on after some hour of play, replacing Endy Bernadina, when Podbrezová trailed one goal behind.
 Vakhtang Chanturishvili scored the goal in 90th minute, to seal Podbrezová's 0–2 defeat.

 Tatran Liptovský Mikuláš

-On 8 February 2020, Tatran had announced a half-season loan agreement with Voško.
+On 8 February 2020, Tatran Liptovský Mikuláš had announced a half-season loan agreement with Voško.
 This later extended to a full-time contract.

 Podhale Nowy Targ

 On 6 July 2025, Voško moved to Polish third division club Podhale Nowy Targ.

 International career

 Veselovský enjoyed his first Slovakia U21 national team recognition on 17 March 2022 under Jaroslav Kentoš ahead of two 2023 Under-21 European Championship qualifiers against Northern Ireland and Spain, when he was listed as an alternate to the 23-player squad.